 Maha: Two warkaris die as earth-mover rams 'dindi' procession

-"Several warkaris were resting at the place when an earth-mover's brakes failed and rammed into one group.
-Two warkaris were killed and three injured.
+"Several warkaris were resting at the place when an earth-mover's brakes failed and it rammed into one group.
+Two warkaris were killed and 15 others injured.
 Their identities are being ascertained," he added.
 Warkari is a Marathi term meaning "one who performs the wari (pilgrimage)".

 Some of the warkaris claimed that the driver of the earth-mover was cautioned against proceeding further in view of the crowd after his machine developed a snag, but he did not stop.
 The driver was later arrested under section 304 (2) (culpable homicide not amounting to murder) of the Indian Penal Code (IPC), the police official said.